syedqhairunnisa9/Oracle_Notes/Performance_tuning/Bulk Collect.md

   END;
 ```
 In the above code for every iteration of i which is 1000 times code is being switched between the engines which decreases the performance

+So now 1000 times variables are binded to PLSQL.
+So instead of switching one by one , the binding is done for all the variable at once or in less number of switching, This is called Bulk `Binding/Bulk Collect`